 The epigenome is made up of chemical compounds and proteins that can attach to DNA and direct a variety of actions.
 These actions include turning genes on and off.
 This can control the production of proteins in particular cells and alter gene expression.

 Gene switches can turn genes on and off at different times and for different lengths of time.
 The differences among cells are determined by how and when different sets of genes are turned on or off in various cells.

 When epigenomic compounds attach themselves to DNA in the cell and modify the function, it means they have

 The marks do not change the sequence of the DNA, but they do change the way cells use the DNA’s instructions.

 The marks can pass from cell to cell as they divide, and they can even pass from one generation to the next.

 Specialized cells can control many functions in the body.
 For example, specialized cells in red blood cells make proteins that carry oxygen from air to the rest of the body.
 The epigenome controls many of these changes within the genome.

-Lifestyle and environmental factors such as smoking, diet and infectious diseases can bring about changes in the epigenome.
+Lifestyle and environmental factors such as smoking, diet, and infectious diseases can bring about changes in the epigenome.
 They can expose a person to pressures that prompt chemical responses.

 These responses can lead to direct changes in the epigenome, and some of these changes can be damaging.
-Some human diseases are due to malfunctions in the proteins that “read” and “write” epigenomic marks.
+Some human diseases happen due to malfunctions in the proteins that “read” and “write” epigenomic marks.

 Researchers in epigenomics are focused on trying to chart the locations and understand the functions of all the chemical tags that mark the genome.
 This information may lead to a better understanding of the human body and knowledge of ways to improve human health.